Beginner to intermediate English – It’s the climb

 Look at number 1 in the text above.
 Natalia had a cracking model here to say something about herself, her family members and her friends:

 My name’s Natalia and I’m from Poland.
 I live in Gdańsk, which is around 350km away from the capital, Warsaw.
 I live with my husband and two kids.
 We live in a big house three kilometres from the city centre

-My job was to help Nat modify the model text and facilitate her speech - using some Polish phrases and words when necessary.
-For example, Nat didn’t know around and away from in “which is around 350km away from …” Therefore, I had to throw some Polish into the mix to keep things moving for the student.
+My job was to help Nat modify the model text and facilitate her speech - using Polish phrases and words when necessary.
+For example, Nat didn’t know around and away from in “which is around 350km away from …” Therefore, I had to throw some Polish into the mix to keep things moving for her.

 To make that jump from beginner to intermediate, teachers need to provide students with convincing texts and descriptions written in the first person.